Doctors Deliver Baby After Pregnant Woman Is Fatally Shot In South Minneapolis

 The Minneapolis Police Department says the shooting happened around 9:15 p.m. at the intersection of 37th Street and Elliot Avenue — just a block from the George Floyd memorial site.

-Investigators say the woman was inside a car when she was shot.
+Investigators say 27-year-old Leneesha Helen Columbus was inside a car when she was shot.
 Officers found her at the scene, and she was brought to Hennepin Healthcare for treatment.

 Doctors were able to deliver her child, but the woman died shortly thereafter.